Commitment key in building year at St. Cecilia

 “The parking lot is basically going to be striped in the opposite direction of what it is now,” Brouillette said.

-Meanwhile, both lanes of Sixth Street between St. Joseph and Kansas avenues have been designated for one-way, eastbound traffic, allowing motorists to tie into Kansas Avenue and travel north past St. Cecilia Church to Seventh Street.
+Meanwhile, both lanes of Sixth Street between St. Joseph and Kansas avenues have been designated for one-way, eastbound traffic, allowing motorists to tie into Kansas Avenue and travel north past the front of St. Cecilia Church to Seventh Street.

 Brouillette said Sixth Street should be able to remain open to traffic until perhaps the final stages of the construction project when some work related to the high school’s new secure main entry is completed at the corner of Sixth and Kansas.